Gmail clips emails that have a message size larger than 102KB, and hides the full content behind a “View entire message” link.

 How to know if clipping will occur

 Send a test email before publishing any campaign via email.
-Open the test email in Gmail and scroll to the bottom to check if the message has been clipped.
+Open the test email and scroll to the bottom to check if the message has been clipped.

 For more information: Test for Email Success.